Welcome to Oakley Place Homeowners Association

 Full Governing Documents (bylaws) with additional adopted rental, parking and other resolutions

 Modification Application (Updated March 2024) Approval is required for all exterior work to your home, including major landscaping.
 WORK MAY NOT COMMENCE until you have a copy of the signed approval in hand.
 You should not assume that your application will be automatically approved.
 Please note that this application is NOT for the replacement of your street tree - see separate application below.
+After downloading, this document can be filled out on your computer or by hand and you can either print it out or submit it by email along with any required additional information to mods@oakleyplacehoa.com

 Dial before you dig!
 Did you know it is the law to have buried utilities in your yard located and marked before you dig?
 This is a free service from Sunshine 811 and can be requested by calling 811 or online at http://www.sunshine811.com/homeowner